auneselva/pygame_shoot_out_zombies_ai/README.md

 Double-click on run.py file.

+***
+PROJECT CONFIG
 You can also import project to PyCharm IDE.
 Once your project is open, go to File->Settings->Project->Python Interpreter.
-You have to set correct Python Interpreter to Python 3.9.
-If you don't have Python 3.9 on your computer, you have to first download it from its official website and run.
+You have to set Python Interpreter to Python 3.9.
+If you don't have Python 3.9 on your computer, you have to first download it from its official website.
 After you set the Python Interpreter, add following modules: pip, pygame and setuptools.
 Then run the run.py file in the editor.
 ***

 Currently, the behavior of enemies is set to "Example mix 2" - it is switching in few seconds long intervals - hiding, fleeing and wandering with avoiding walls and obstacles.
-You can check how a single behavior works by choosing one of the buttons from the panel on the right during the game.
+You can check how a single behavior works by clicking on the buttons in the right panel during the game.

+***
 by Agnieszka Konopka